-Stop talking about your woes and start writing about a new future.
+Stop talking about your woes and start writing in your journal or your new blog about a new future and life.

 A new life that you will paint into existence with your words.

-And that I could never survive, let alone create a new life.
+I thought there was no life after divorce, and that I could never survive, let alone create a new life experience.

-Your life will be different, that is for sure.
+Your life will be different for a long time, most likely forever, that is for sure.

 But you do not have to stay mired in grief for years, or even worse, decades.

-While I am still a work in progress, these 5 habits helped me create a new life after divorce.
+While I am still a work in progress, these five habits helped me create a new life after divorce.